-- To create policies for network and endpoint machines, see Defining Resources, page 235. - To create discovery policies, see Creating Discovery Policies, page 273.
+- To create policies for network and endpoint machines, see Defining Resources section. - To create discovery policies, see Creating Discovery Policies section.

 Once a predefined policy has been customized and saved under a new name, it is no longer maintained automatically by Forcepoint updates.
 Be sure to keep the customized policy up to date.